jerrymhuang/jerrymhuang/README.md

 ✨ Interested in Simulation-Based Inference, Computational Cognitive Modeling, and Bayesian Machine Learning.

-🌱 In my spare time, I play the piano and make multimedia public art.
+🌱 In my spare time, I read, play the piano, and make multimedia art.
 I also lead the creative technology group [Iris Collective](https://github.com/iris-collective).

 📫 If you are interested in collaboration or hiring me as a tenure-tracked faculty member, please contact me by [mail](aca.jerryh@gmail.com).